 ARDC is qualified as an organization exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code (IRC).
-Effective, January 1, 2020, ARDC operates as a private foundation subject to an excise tax on net investment income, as defined under Section 4942(j)(3) of the IRC.
+ARDC operates as a private foundation subject to an excise tax on net investment income, as defined under Section 4942(j)(3) of the IRC.
 The IRC imposes an excise tax on private foundations of 1.39% of the net investment income (principally interest, dividends, and net realized gains, less expenses incurred on the production of investment income).
 ARDC is also subject to IRC regulations governing required minimum expenditures for charitable purposes.
-Prior to that, ARDC operated as a public charity.
 ARDC is also exempt from California income tax under California Revenue and Taxation Code Section 23701.
 Donors can deduct contributions made to ARDC within the requirements of the IRC.